Fade BG Image

 Finished right feet, mirrored for the left, pasted on.
 Copy, plop — done.
 Clap clap.

-Healing magic could do this in one go, I'm sure.
-Spatial magic can do anything, but off-label use takes work.
+Healing magic could probably do this in one go.
+Spatial magic can do anything, but off-label use takes effort.
 Ugh.

 "Eh?
 Ah?"

-Hands are evolved forelegs, so converting to feet isn't an issue.
-No rejection with their own cells.
-In the tutorial, the Goddess swapped a grandpa's hand for a foot for fun.
+Hands are just evolved forelegs, so converting them to feet isn't an issue.
+No rejection when using their own cells, either.
+During the tutorial, the Goddess swapped a grandpa's hand for a foot just for fun.

-Maybe doing three at once cost too much mana.
+Maybe doing all three at once cost too much mana.

 "Anyway, I healed you, so I'll take payment.
 In socks — wait."